How can you know for sure it’s a kidney stone that ails you?

 You may have one or several of these symptoms.
 It depends on the size and location of the kidney stone.

-The only way to know for sure that you have a kidney stone is to see a doctor so she can make a diagnosis.
+The only way to know for sure that you have a kidney stone is to see a doctor so they can make a diagnosis.
 You should make an appointment if you:

 - Can’t get comfortable standing, sitting, or lying down